The Right to Relationship in Healthcare

 Continuity allows individual data points to accumulate into knowledge.

-Without continuity, healthcare repeatedly meets the patient for the first time.
+Without continuity, healthcare repeatedly encounters the patient as if for the first time.

 This is not just annoying; it leads to dirty data.